 - The cleanup is small and can be staged over weekends.

-- You have volunteers comfortable with safe lifting and sorting.
+- You have volunteers who are comfortable with safe lifting and sorting.

 - You plan to use local depot drop-off and have room for transport.